 The tightly woven, plain-weave fabric support, composed of fine irregularly spun threads, was lined with the tacking margins trimmed.
 Broad cusping is visible along the left and right edges.
-A smooth beige ground is striated with white in places, suggesting the presence of a white underlayer.
+Broad arcs visible in the x-radiograph suggest that the tan ground might have been applied with a curved knife.